My Birth Story (Unplanned C-section)

 GREAT!
 Now I really won’t sleep.
 I fought so hard to stay awake and any hospital staff that entered the room was asked by me.
 Am I okay to sleep?
 I’m scared I won’t wake up.
 I did sleep eventually and am still here.

-Hope you enjoyed my birth story.
+Hope you enjoyed reading my birth story.
 How about you?
-How was yours?
-Let me know in the comments below.
+Tell me all about your birth story in the comments below.

 Books I’m Reading & Recommend